AdamJDuggan/simple-context-state/simple-context-state/Readme.md

 <h1>Global state utility for react</h1>
 <h3>Description</h3>
+<p>Set up global state for your react app in minutes with this easy-to-use api.</p>
-<p>Wraps React Context to provide quick setup and management of application state.
-All async actions get wrapped with a pending and errors state.
+<p>Simple-context-state wraps Reacts Context API to provide quick setup and easy management of your application state.
+All asynchronous actions get wrapped with a pending and errors state so at at time you can see whether actions are loading, resolved or failed.
 A simple API which exposes 4 easy-to-use utilities.
-No need to learn redux, create reducers or waste time.</p>
+No redux, no reducers and minimal boilerplate.</p>
 <br/>
 <h3>Install</h3>
 <pre><code>npm i simple-context-state</code></pre>
 <br/>
-<h3>Example</h3>
+<h3>Detailed guide</h3>
 <p>https://adamjduggan.github.io/simple-context-state-package</p>
 <br/>
 <h3>Guide</h3>